turbot/steampipe-docs/docs/managing/plugins.md

 This will download the latest aws plugin from the hub registry, and will set up a default connection named `aws`.

+> Note: If you install multiple versions of a plugin only the first installation will create a connection automatically for you, you will need to create/edit a [connection](/docs/managing/connections) configuration file in order to use the additional versions of the plugin.

 ### Installing a Specific Version
 To install a specific version, simply specify the version tag after the plugin name, separated by `@` or `:`